 While not impossible, it’s very unlikely that an individual who doesn’t have experience with RAID data recovery will successfully restore their data independently.
 If an inexperienced user were to disregard this strong advisory, and still make an attempt to restore their RAID 0 data themselves; it is well within the realm of possibility that they render additional data unrecoverable, make their situation worse, and limit the capabilities of a professional data recovery lab.
 The same is true of working with technicians who are inexperienced in RAID data recovery.
 If you truly value the data on your RAID 0 system, you will reach out to a professional data recovery lab.
 If only you knew of an industry leading data recovery lab with experience in RAID 0 data recovery…

 RAID 0 Volume Failed

 Don’t despair if you are troubleshooting a RAID 0 volume failed situation.
 This section may provide additional insight into your problem.
 A RAID 0 storage system is made up of hard disk drives, or put more succinctly, simply disks.
 If you refer to the following screenshot, you will see that this 1 TB hard drive contains 5 volumes.
 Each disk can contain one or more volumes.
 RAID 0 volumes are essential to the overall storage system.
 Due to the lack of fault tolerance in RAID 0 systems, when one volume fails, you lose everything.
 It is only advisable to attempt RAID data recovery independently if you have a background in computer science, experience with electrical and mechanical engineering, and a detailed understanding of the intricacies of RAID.
 If you are dead-set on attempting to restore your files independently, Intel provides an excellent guide on recovering a RAID 0 volume.
-While it’s possible you succeed on your own, the safest course of action for RAID 0 data recovery is working with a professional laboratory like Data Savers.
+While it’s possible you succeed on your own, the safest course of action for RAID 0 data recovery is working with a professional laboratory like Data Savers LLC.